timholds/font-familiarity/README.md

 Try a more complex model with more data and more regularization and more data augmentation [ ] Visualize model predictions some small holdout batch every epoch

-[ ] data augmentation - vary positioning/layout, font size and style, color and background color, text itself [ ] try a clip model of same font different font?
+[ ] data augmentation - vary positioning/layout, font size and style, color and background color, text itself
+[ ] try a clip model of same font different font?
 [ ] train a classifier model and use the average class features to find which classes are closer or more similar to each other and return the top 5
-[ ] do we get anything out of top eigenvectors of the data covariance matrix [ ] distance between their mean images.
+[ ] do we get anything out of top eigenvectors of the data covariance matrix
+[ ] distance between their mean images

 # main software pieces
 - html files to render the text into fonts